Recommended Video Formats for Kindle Fire and How to Convert

 3GP, 3G2, MP4, M4V, WEBM and MKV

-Check out for more details from Amazon website.
+Check out for more details from the Amazon website.

 Part 2.
 Best Video Setting for Kindle Fire